 I find a lot of joy in unique, minimalist layouts and Dan Perrera’s blog offers a truly delightful example.
 The homepage consists of a simple feed of timestamped blog posts, with a sticky navigation bar on the left.
 I’ve been seeing unique uses of sidebar navs more and more this year.

 To top it off, Dan created a nice about page that slides in from the right side of the screen when you click the information button, giving the homepage a slider-like feel.
-Bravo, Dan!
+Bravo, Dan on this perfect minimalist design!

 Find inspiration and push your own designs further